CarterCobb/Docker-SQL/README.md

 - Username is `sa`
 - Password is `Password.1`

-## Development goals
+## Development Notes

-This project has yet to be tested on a WondowsOS system.
+This project has yet to be tested on a WindowsOS system.
 It also is failing to call the `restore.sql` file once it spins up on MacOS.
-These are currently being worked on
+These are currently being worked on.

 ## Additional Details